chrthomsen/pygrametl/docs/examples/parallel.rst

 allowed to execute that function at a time, so even though it is called from :func:`.performExpensiveTransformation` only one process can insert rows into the fact table at the same time.
-Should the operations on the fact table become a bottleneck it could be partitioned using :class:`.FactTablePartitioner`.
+Should the operations on the fact table become a bottleneck, it could be partitioned using :class:`.FactTablePartitioner`.
 To ensure that all splitpoints have finished execution, the function :func:`.endsplits` is executed, which joins all splitpoints, before the database connection is closed.

-As splitpoint annotated functions run in separate processes, any values they return are not available to process calling them.
+As splitpoint annotated functions run in separate processes, any values they return are not available to the process calling them.
 To work around this restriction a queue can be passed as an argument to :attr:`splitpoint` in which the split function's returned values will be added.